Rashana Graham, Executive Director

 “Horizons has always been the place where I was able to give my best, because it is a space where academic instruction is limitless.
 I was always able to combine my love of arts and hands-on experiences to fill gaps in a student's learning.
 ‘Summer slide’ had zero chances in my Horizons classroom!
 I’m committed to Horizons because of its openness to all possibilities.
 I want all students to know learning isn’t sitting at a desk and memorizing or repeating facts.
 Learning is experiencing the world around you and then finding your place in it.
 I want to create opportunities for children to grow into the best version of themselves, be strong in their cultural understanding, and have an investment in partaking in life-changing experiences - the same gifts teaching at Horizons has given to me.” – Rashana Graham

-Christina MacLean, Development Coordinator and Assistant to the Executive Director
+Christina MacLean, Development & Program Coordinator

 Christina MacLean is a UConn graduate and lifelong resident of Connecticut.
 She’s worked at various non-profits for the past decade – a career that includes managing operations for an AmeriCorps program whose members taught RULER in Bridgeport public schools, development at Pequot Library, and most recently building development systems at the New Haven Ecology Project / Common Ground High School.
 For almost five years she worked at Horizons National, the central hub for the Horizons Network, where she fell in love with Horizons’s mission.